8/6/2024

 Parker Lane

 This is Matthew Kickert for Parker.
 Thanks for taking my questions.
-To start, the guidance notices calling for accelerated even a margin expansion in the second half.
+To start, the guidance notices calling for accelerated even-to-margin expansion in the second half.
 Are there any specific efficiency projects that you would expect to start bearing fruit in the next two quarters?
-Are you expecting it to be mostly spread out or is there any specific areas where this acceleration is going to come from?
+You know, are you expecting it to be mostly spread out, or is there any specific areas where this acceleration is going to come from?

 speaker